fgerick/Limace.jl/paper/paper.md

 # Statement of need

-The computation of hydromagnetic modes is part of active scientific investigations, in particular the study of modes in the Earth's liquid core has recently gotten new attention [@gerickfast2021; @trianacore2022; @luowaves2022a; @luowaves2022; @gerickinterannual2024].
+The study of hydromagnetic modes is relevant in particular to Earth's liquid core.
+Despite having been theoretically predicted a long time ago [@hidefree1966; malkushydromagnetic1967; braginskytorsional1970], recent advances in numerical modelling and new observational evidence in geomagnetic data have reignited interest in these modes [@gerickfast2021; gilletsatellite2022; @trianacore2022; @luowaves2022a; @luowaves2022; @gerickinterannual2024].
+It is therefore relevant to the geophysical and astrophisical fluid dynamics community to have access to a code that models these mode.
 One of the only open-source models to compute hydromagnetic modes in relevant parameters for planetary cores is Kore [@trianaviscous2021], a spectral code based on ultraspherical polynomials in axisymmetric setups written in Python.
 The implementation of such a code requires substantial work due to the complexity of spectral equations that govern the modes.